tinymce/tinymce-docs/CONTRIBUTING.md

 For example: *Tiny Cloud* includes a fast content delivery network.

 Tiny Technologies Inc.
-: *Tiny Technologies Inc.* is full and correct business name for *Tiny*
+: *Tiny Technologies Inc.* is the full and correct business name for *Tiny*

 Do not use *Ephox Corporation*.

 TinyMCE
 : This is the JavaScript library for rich text editing.

-Capitalize the *MCE* Do not use *Tinymce* *tinymce* is allowed in code and codeblocks where required.
+Capitalize the *MCE* Do not use *Tinymce*. *tinymce* is allowed in code and codeblocks where required.

-TinyMCE 4
-: Correct way to refer to the 4.x releases of TinyMCE unless a specific version number (major.minor.patch) is *required*.

-TinyMCE 4.x
-: Do not use.
-Use *TinyMCE 4* or *version 4* If necessary to specify the availability of a new feature or change in behavior, specify the minor version number such as TinyMCE 4.7.

 TinyMCE 5
 : Correct way to refer to the 5.x releases of TinyMCE unless a specific version number (major.minor.patch) is *required*.

+TinyMCE 5.x
+: Do not use.
+Use *TinyMCE 5* or *version 5*.
+If necessary to specify the availability of a new feature or change in behavior, specify the minor version number such as TinyMCE 5.7.

+TinyMCE 6
+: Correct way to refer to the 6.x releases of TinyMCE unless a specific version number (major.minor.patch) is *required*.

 TinyMCE Cloud
 : Do not use.
 Use *Tiny Cloud*.